 Tip #2: Be on your guard.
 You don’t want to be so cautious that you become paranoid.
 However, it is important to be vigilant, to be aware of your finances, protective of your identity, and the way your personal information is shared.
 Unfortunately, many financial abuse scams involving seniors happen at the hands of family members or close friends trusted with highly sensitive personal data.
 Be sure that the person you choose to manage your family’s finances has been thoroughly vetted and is held accountable by an objective third party or other trusted family member.

 Tip #4: Research their credentials.
-Along with asking questions, it’s important to dig a little deeper on the experience, track record and background of the person or business promising great things at a great price.
-This is especially true in the case of purchasing, renting or installing mobility equipment.
+Along with asking questions, it’s important to dig a little deeper into the experience, track record, and background of the person or business promising great things at a great price.
+This is especially true in the case of purchasing, renting, or installing mobility equipment.
 Don’t just go for the cheaper rates.
 Work with a recommended, experienced professional company or individual to be sure that the equipment is safely and properly installed.

 Tip #5: Beef up your online security efforts.
 If you are active online — even just for a few hours here and there — make sure all your systems are secured.
 Change your passwords often, backup your important documents, do regular virus checks, enable a spam filter on email, and stay away from spammy sites.